본문 바로가기

 Record-High Exports for Food and Cosmetics

-United States Becomes Largest Market, Growth Accelerates in Europe and the Middle East
+United States Becomes Largest Market; Growth Accelerates in Europe and the Middle East

-Lee Eunhee, professor of consumer studies at Inha University, commented, “This year, K-Food and K-Beauty gained attention thanks to the popularity of Korean content.
-While exports may continue to increase next year, in the long term, we should focus on promoting the industry as a whole, rather than approaching it by individual brand.”
+Lee Eunhee, a professor of consumer studies at Inha University, said, "This year, K-Food and K-Beauty gained attention thanks to the popularity of Korean content," adding, "While exports may continue to grow next year, in the long term, the focus should shift from promoting individual brands to promoting the industry as a whole."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.